gokulsrinaths/Simuchat/README.md

 Charlie's trust in you: ███████████▒▒▒▒▒▒▒▒▒ (0.55)
 Recent Interactions:
-  Your message: "BOB IS BAD"
+  Your message: "bob is bad"
   ↑ Trust increased by 0.05
   Insight: Charlie appreciated your positive interaction
   Reasons:
    • Personal connection (+0.05): Used inclusive language

 Network Statistics:
-Average Trust: 0.51
+Average Trust: 0.50
 Trust Range: 0.40 - 0.55
 Trust Variance: 0.002